ewa-szataniak/WeatherApp/README.md

 # WeatherApp
-HTML, CSS & JavaScript with use of Weather API
+HTML, CSS & JavaScript app with use of Weather API